Getting Started with REST

 Obtaining Access Token

-In order to access the protected resource the client must present a valid access token.
+To access the protected resource the client must present a valid access token.
 The OAuth 2.1 specification provides several ways to get an access token from the authorization server.
 They are called grant types.
-In this example we will use the Client Credentials grant which is suitable for confidential clients, such as backend integrations.
+In this example, we will use the Client Credentials grant which is suitable for confidential clients, such as backend integrations.

 The idea is that in Jmix application we must register the client (e.g. an external application that needs to access Jmix REST API), define client id and secret, and then using these credentials we will be able to get the access token by a special HTTP request.